 Why private bookmarks matter

-A pragmatic workaround to protocol limits
+A practical solution to protocol constraints

 What it means for engagement and discovery

-How it compares to other platforms
+How it stacks up against other platforms

 The bigger picture